mpsantos7/Really-Simple-Samples-for-Msxgl/README.md

 tile_dungeon.c is more extense, however it is based on the example tdungeon.bas from the book wrote by Raul Portales with a simplified collision detection. tile_dungeon2.c features tile collision detection that is faithful to the original in BASIC.

+simple_screen2_loader is what the name says.
+Show a Screen2.
+Depends on skull_p.h.